Do Right Prov. 20:11 CLICK TITLE FOR AUDIO

 So, this broadcast is a simple exhortation to get you to do the right thing every time you are presented with an opportunity to do the wrong thing.
 As Bob Jones, Sr. said, “Do right.”
 Do right…

-Even when doing right will cost you – Ps 15:4 – doing right has cost many men who could have escaped with little to know damage if they had just decided not to do right – it cost the apostles their lives to do right, Acts 4:19-20; 5:29 – it cost Jesus his life to do right at the cross – it will cost many Tribulation saints their lives to do right, Rev 2:10 – you can’t do right and get away with it – at some point there is going to be a cost and you might as well make up your mind now that you will pay at any price to do right – it can cost you your friends, your family, your job, your reputation, even your life – but you will never have to face God and explain why you didn’t do the right thing when you had the opportunity, Est 4:15-17.
+Even when doing right will cost you – Ps 15:4.
+Doing right has cost many men who could have escaped with little to know damage if they had just decided not to do right.
+It cost the apostles their lives to do right, Acts 4:19-20; 5:29.
+It cost Jesus his life to do right at the cross.
+This will cost many Tribulation saints their lives to do right, Rev 2:10.
+You can’t do right and get away with it.
+At some point there is going to be a cost and you might as well make up your mind now that you will pay at any price to do right.
+It can cost you your friends, your family, your job, your reputation, even your life.
+But you will never have to face God and explain why you didn’t do the right thing when you had the opportunity, Est 4:15-17.